 Size & Growth

 Wulfenii is a subspecies of Euphorbia characias.
-It differs from the main species only in height.
+The shrubs differ from the main species only in height.
 Euphorbia characias may grow as high as 4′ feet.
 Euphorbia characias subsp wulfenii tops out at 2′ or 3′ feet with a spread of about 2′ feet.

 Flowering & Fragrance

-Petaless, greenish yellow flowers top the long stems in a bottle brush formation from early spring through early fall.
+Petaless, greenish yellow flower bracts top the long stems in a bottle brush formation from early spring through early fall.
 The flowers are attractive to pollinators of all sorts.

 Although flowers can be nice looking in cut flower or dry flower arrangements, take great care when handling them.
 The sticky white sap in the stems is quite toxic.